 Just last year, two British tourists were arrested for swimming in the Emperor’s moat at the Imperial Palace in Tokyo.
 This might sound like a bit of harmless fun, but their actions were the equivalent of attempting to break into Buckingham Palace – and being arrested in Japan for even a minor offence can mean remaining in custody for 23 days while awaiting an investigation.

 Jaywalking in the USA, the Czech Republic and Poland; entering churches or mosques with arms or legs uncovered in Italy or Turkey; and leaving the beach still in swimwear in Mallorca and Barcelona; are just a few examples of common laws and customs broken by foreigners who didn’t research their destination before going on holiday.

 How many cigarettes can you legally bring into Thailand?
 What equipment should you carry in your car when driving in France?
 What is appropriate attire to wear in public in Saudi Arabia?
 Wherever you are going, the FCO’s travel advice pages have a laws and customs section for each destination and are a great place to begin your research.
-Also take a look at our for some interesting examples from around the globe.
+Also take a look at our Local Laws and Customs visual graphic (PDF, 2.45MB, 1 page) for some interesting examples from around the globe.